Headless Cards

 The onError callback receives a code value.
 Use it to handle specific failure scenarios:

-Once the SDK fires onSuccess with a requestId, call the Transaction Process API from your backend to complete the payment and create the order.
+Once the SDK fires onSuccess with a requestId, call the Create Order (with New Card) API from your backend using the requestId to complete the payment and create the order.

 Open the redirectUrl in a browser or WebView